Libby Jeffries

-Olivia "Libby" Tippett (previously Jeffries) is a fictional character on the New Zealand soap opera Shortland Street who was portrayed by Fleur Saville from early-2006 to mid-2010.
-She returned in a guest appearance during the shows 20th anniversary in 2012.
+Olivia "Libby" Tippett (previously Jeffries) is a fictional character on the New Zealand soap opera Shortland Street who was portrayed by Fleur Saville initially from early-2006 to mid-2010.
+She returned in a guest appearance during the shows 20th anniversary in 2012, and again as a regular from December 2025.

 Primarily a comedic character, Libby arrived as the final installment to the Jeffries family unit, headed by Yvonne (Alison Quigan) and Ian Jeffries (Jeffrey Thomas).
 She worked at the hospital as personal assistant to the chief executive officer and her storylines often focused on her determination to find the perfect husband which often ended in disastrous consequences.
 Several instances included: nearly marrying George Barrington (Sean Lynch) who was a closet gay, Justin Salt (Heath Jones) who attempted to rape her, Kieran Mitchell (Adam Rickett) who was a criminal, Chris Warner (Michael Galvin) who left her for another women, Oliver Ritchie (Mark Warren) who kidnapped her and Isaac Worthington (Matt Minto) who was a serial womanizer.
 Libby ended up finding the perfect husband in best friend, Gerald Tippett (Harry McNaughton), and the two departed the show together in 2010.

 Known for her comedic storylines and fashion sense, the character was highly praised throughout her run, winning "Best New Character" in the 2006 fan awards.
 She went on to place runner up in "Favourite Female Character" every year from 2006 to 2009.